CraftAcademy/workshop/walkthroughs/step19.md

 1. Create a route in our controller (`application.rb`)
 2. Create appropriate templates for valid & invalid certificates
 3. Query the database for a certificate using the `identifier`
-4. Display the right certificate on the `valid` page
+4. Display the right certificate using the `valid.erb` template
-5. Display the `invalid` template if there is no matching certificate
+5. Display the `invalid.erb` template if there is no matching certificate

 We start with writing a Cucumber feature.
 Create a new feature file: